mgba-emu/www/faq.markdown

 - Solar sensor (for Boktai)
 - Realtime clock
 - Link cable (partial support)
-- BattleChip Gate (for Mega Man Battle Network, only in development versions)
+- BattleChip Gate (for Mega Man Battle Network)

 And some GB peripherals and special cartridge types are supported: